Wouldn’t it be nice to put a smile on someone’s face for the first time today?

 An insight from Birmingham and Solihull Mental Health trust

-As part of an initial appraisal, Birmingham and Solihull Mental Health NHS Trust requested feedback from the staff and patients that were using the magic table 360.
+As part of an initial appraisal, Birmingham and Solihull Mental Health NHS Trust requested feedback from the staff and patients that were using the Happiness Programme and magic table 360.

 Here are the highlighted responses from patients:

 - 100% of patients wanted to continue using the magic table 360